Cupid Complaining to Venus: National Gallery picture

 The work in the National Gallery was originally painted on a wooden panel.
 The painting is undated, but Koepplin and Falk have suggested a date of 1526–7.
 Known in German as Venus mit Amor als Honigdieb ("Venus with Cupid as a honey thief"), it depicts two classical gods of love, standing naked amid a verdant landscape under a blue sky.
 The work has been interpreted as an allegory of the pleasure and pains of love, and possibly also a warning of the risks of venereal disease.

 The winged infant Cupid stands the left of a tree which bears red apples.
 He is holding a honeycomb, possibly taken from a hole towards the bottom of the tree's trunk.
 He is being assailed by honeybees, infuriated by his theft of their sweet treasure.
 Venus is depicted as a voluptuous woman to the right of the tree.
 She is holding up a branch with her left hand, and rests her left foot on another.
 A stone below Venus's raised foot bears an inscription of a winged serpent with a ring in its mouth, a heraldic device granted to Cranach by Frederick the Wise in 1508.
 Venus is wearing only a hat of red and gold cloth decorated with a wide circle of ostrich plumes, and two necklaces: a gold chain and a jewelled choker.
 The pose of Venus, and the apples, allude to paintings of Eve by Cranach.

 In the background, a stag and hind hide among the trees to the left, and fortifications on and beside a rocky outcrop to the right are reflected in water.

 The paint was applied to a chalk ground of powdered calcium carbonate bound with glue, which was primed with white lead.
 Hints of red underdrawing are still visible.
 The pigments used include azurite and lead white for the blue sky, lead-tin-yellow and verdigris for the green leaves, lead white with red lake and vermilion for the red apples, with yellow highlights of lead-tin yellow, and black underpainting.

-In June 1962 the Thorp Brothers of New York transferred it a Masonite support, with the back veneered in mahogany and cradled to resemble a work on a wooden board.
+In June 1962 the Thorp Brothers of New York transferred it to a Masonite support, with the back veneered in mahogany and cradled to resemble a work on a wooden board.
 It now measures 82.1 × 55.8 cm.
 It was cleaned and restored in July 1963.